-The program will provide tenant-based housing subsidy to eligible households (up to an equivalent of SHA's current Voucher Payment Standard for their household size) to facilitate greater opportunity for stabilization, improved economic situation and general ability to thrive.
-The program will run for a set period of time, for example 24 months, with the possibility of extension for participants who meet certain criteria, such as not meeting their long-term housing goals.
-Program participants may seek out housing in any unsubsidized unit in Seattle, including apartments managed by SHA and in the private market.
+The program will provide housing subsidy to eligible households (up to an equivalent of SHA's Voucher Payment Standard for their household size) for a defined period to facilitate greater opportunity for stabilization, improved economic situation and general ability to thrive.
 The rent policy for this proposed strategy will be structured to encourage and support economic self-sufficiency.
 This rent policy will apply to all households participating in the program from the start and will remain in effect for the full duration of their participation.
 In cases when there is no household income at the time that the program participant is released from incarceration, the program may provide participants a reduced rent or higher subsidy for a short period of time.
 In rare cases where a household reaches the program term limit before having secured long-term housing, families may contact SHA to be approved for an extension to their term-limited subsidy.
 Criteria for consideration might include evidence that the household was actively seeking long-term housing (e.g., currently on waitlist for a Section 8 voucher or public housing unit).
 The program may require participants to engage with a case manager in order to extend program participation or to qualify for hardship.